MicrosoftDocs/mixed-reality/mixed-reality-docs/index.md

 ---
 layout: LandingPage
-title: Get started with Mixed Reality
+title: Understanding the basics
-description: Learn to build mixed reality experiences for HoloLens and immersive headsets.
+description: I’m brand new to mixed reality.
+I would like to learn about what it is and understand it’s capabilities.
 author: grbury
 ms.author: grbury
 ms.date: 08/24/2019